International Lesbian, Gay, Bisexual, Trans and Intersex Association: History

-ILGA, formerly known as International Lesbian and Gay Association, adopted its current full title, the "International Lesbian, Gay, Bisexual, Trans and Intersex Association", in 2008.
+ILGA World, formerly known as International Lesbian and Gay Association, adopted its current full title, the "International Lesbian, Gay, Bisexual, Trans and Intersex Association", in 2008.
 In 2019, following its World Conference in Wellington, New Zealand, the organisation's membership approved to further update the name into "ILGA World".
 ILGA has grown to include over 2,600 organizations from over 170 countries and territories to fight for equal rights for lesbian, gay, bisexual, trans and intersex people.

 ILGA was involved in getting the World Health Organization to drop homosexuality from its list of illnesses.

-On 29 October 2024, the ILGA cancelled a bid from Israeli member organization Aguda, due to be voted on at the 2024 World Conference in Cape Town, to hold an upcoming Conference in 2026 or 2027 in Tel Aviv, following protests from South African delegates and member organizations over human rights and apartheid concerns.
-Aguda's membership in ILGA was suspended and placed under review.
+On 29 October 2024, the ILGA World cancelled a bid from Israeli member organization Aguda, due to be voted on at the 2024 World Conference in Cape Town, to hold an upcoming Conference in 2026 or 2027 in Tel Aviv, following protests from South African delegates and member organizations over human rights and apartheid concerns.
+Aguda's membership in ILGA World was suspended and placed under review.
 Prior to the announcement, an emergency motion requesting the dismissal of the bid had been signed by over 70 member organizations worldwide.
-ILGA had previously made a statement on 22 October regarding concern over Aguda's bid in which it stated that it did not formally endorse any host proposals until they were voted on by membership, and reaffirming its opposition to the Gaza war and to human rights violations.
+ILGA World had previously made a statement on 22 October regarding concern over Aguda's bid in which it stated that it did not formally endorse any host proposals until they were voted on by membership, and reaffirming its opposition to the Gaza war and to human rights violations.
 Aguda, expressing disappointment over the decision, stated its intention to appeal the suspension, while its chairwoman also stated that it had "zero intentions of groveling or begging".
-One year afterwards, on 1 May 2025, ILGA lifted the suspension by majority vote, follows an investigation and said that it “took into account that requiring member organizations to take a public stance on their government positions and actions, and holding them accountable for not doing so, would create a precedent that could be harmful to our membership in many countries.”.
+One year afterwards, on 1 May 2025, ILGA World lifted the suspension by majority vote, follows an investigation and said that it “took into account that requiring member organizations to take a public stance on their government positions and actions, and holding them accountable for not doing so, would create a precedent that could be harmful to our membership in many countries.”.

+In January 2026, it became known that ILGA World was declared undesirable in Russia.

+Structure

+ILGA World consists of six regional organizations (Pan African ILGA, ILGA Asia, ILGA-Europe, ILGA LAC (Latin America & the Caribbean), ILGA North America and ILGA Oceania) as well as five steering committees (Bisexual, Intersex, Trans, Women's and Youth).
+ILGA World's Executive Board is led by two co-Secretaries General, and includes one chair from each steering committee and two representatives from each region.
+Member organizations may register to become members and send delegates to the regional organizations.